input-output-hk/partner-chains-smart-contracts/docs/README.md

 This specification details the main chain contract of a trustless sidechain system.
 The work relies on the BLS ATMS signature scheme, but this might not be available in time for Cardano, so we decided to implement the contract in two phases:

-- phase 1: using append only signature scheme
+- [phase 1](https://github.com/mlabs-haskell/trustless-sidechain/milestone/1): MVP using append only signature scheme
+- [phase 1.5](https://github.com/mlabs-haskell/trustless-sidechain/milestone/3): script optimisations and security improvements
-- phase 2: using ATMS signature scheme
+- [phase 2](https://github.com/mlabs-haskell/trustless-sidechain/milestone/2): using ATMS signature scheme

 Mainchain utilizes the following components to handle interactions with a sidechain: